How the Australian Tax System Works — Brackets, GST & PAYG Explained (2026)

 What most working Australians actually need to understand

-The single most useful thing most working Australians can do with the tax system is understand the difference between marginal and average tax rates.
-Marginal rate is the rate paid on the next dollar earned; average rate is total tax divided by total income.
-People often quote the marginal rate as if it applied to the whole income, which produces panic about “moving into a higher bracket” that the actual numbers don’t justify.
-Average rate is almost always lower than the marginal rate and is what actually affects net income.
+If you take one thing away, make it the difference between your marginal and average tax rates.
+Your marginal rate is what you pay on the next dollar you earn.
+Your average rate is your total tax divided by your total income.
+People quote the marginal rate as if it applied to everything, which is exactly what fuels the panic about “moving into a higher bracket” – panic the actual numbers don’t support.
+Your average rate is almost always lower than your marginal rate, and it’s the one that really drives your take-home pay.

-The second thing is keeping records.
-Five years of receipts, log books, mileage records, and invoices isn’t glamorous, but it’s what separates a deduction that survives ATO data-matching from a deduction that gets reversed at audit.
-Most genuinely deductible expenses are easy to substantiate if records are kept; most denied deductions failed at the records stage, not at the legitimacy stage.
+The second thing is records.
+Keeping five years of receipts, log books, mileage records and invoices is dull, but it’s what stands between a deduction that survives ATO data-matching and one that gets reversed at audit.
+Most genuinely deductible expenses are easy to back up if you’ve kept the paperwork.
+Most denied deductions fell over at the records stage, not because the claim was bogus.

-For anyone whose situation goes beyond standard PAYG plus a few deductions — investment property, business income, foreign income, capital gains, complex super contributions — a registered tax agent is generally worth the cost.
-The ATO publishes the TPB register and the value-add of professional advice in those situations is real.
+And if your situation runs past standard PAYG and a few deductions – an investment property, business income, foreign income, capital gains, complex super contributions – a registered tax agent is usually worth the cost.
+The ATO publishes the TPB register, and in those situations the value a professional adds is real.